TinkerSoc/TinkerWeb/content/joinus.md

 TinkerSoc!
 The more members that sign up, the more funding from the Union we get, which equals more events including workshops and socials!

-The membership for the whole year is **£10 for Kent Students, and £13 for non-students**.
+The membership for the whole year is **Free for School of Computing Students, £10 for all other Kent Students, and £13 for non-students**.
 This membership fee covers many of our events entirely, including all of the talks.
 However, we may need to charge for certain kits and materials required to participate in workshops.
 Don’t worry though, we will make